mfxbe/ToplevelIt/README.md

 # ToplevelIT

-ToplevelIt is a small library, built with C and GObject, that makes working with Wayland's foreign-window-protocol easy.
+ToplevelIt is a small library, built with C and GObject, that makes working with Wayland's foreign-toplevel-protocol easy.
 It simplifies tasks like controlling and managing windows, making it a great fit for projects like panels, docks, and more.

 You can use ToplevelIt in C, and it should also play nicely with any programming language that supports GObject introspection.
-Whether you prefer C  or another language, ToplevelIt is here to simplify your interactions with Wayland's foreign-window-protocol.
+Whether you prefer C  or another language, ToplevelIt is here to simplify your interactions with Wayland's foreign-toplevel-protocol.
 ## Build

 To build the library, run the following commands.